 - Payment standards are broken down by nine separate neighborhoods as defined by ZIP codes.
-Each of these neighborhood payment standards is broken down by bedroom size. - Payment standards are set at the market rate. - Because data shows that market rents are significantly different for three-bedroom apartments and threebedroom single-family homes and duplexes, Home Forward has established separate payment standards for the two housing types with three bedrooms.
+Each of these neighborhood payment standards is broken down by bedroom size. - Payment standards are set at or near the market rate using local housing market data. - Because data shows that market rents are significantly different for three-bedroom apartments and threebedroom single-family homes and duplexes, Home Forward has established separate payment standards for the two housing types with three bedrooms.